 - have a rash in areas where you did not previously have eczema

-- have widespread redness and swelling on or your arms or legs
+- have widespread redness and swelling on your arms or legs

 What are topical steroids?

 Topical steroids are used to treat eczema and other skin irritations.
-They’re effective at reducing inflammation and irritation and can also be used to prevent future outbreaks.
+They’re effective at reducing inflammation and irritation.
+Topical steroids should be used as directed by a physician/dermatologist.
 Common topical steroids used to treat eczema include:

 - over-the-counter hydrocortisone